cdaversin/geometrically-reduced-PVS-flow/README.md

 ```

 ### Domain A
-The A1 and A2 model can be configured and run using the corresponding scripts
+The A1 and A2 models can be configured and run using the corresponding scripts
 ```
 cd src/2D_to_1D/scripts
 python3 script_A1.py